muisit/memberdata/readme.txt

    an `options` type field determining the type entry field for the options and an `optdefault` setting to fill the `options` with a default if no value is given.
 If no `options` are provided, the `options` are not available for entry in the front-end.
-- `memberdata_configuration($configuration)`: this assembles an array of attributes.
+- `memberdata_configuration($configuration)`: this assembles an array of attributes for a specific sheet.
 The order of the array determines the display order in the front end interface.
-Each entry has a `name`, a `type`, an optional `rules` list filled with the default settings of the type and a `filter` boolean value ('Y' or 'N') indicating if this attribute ca be used to filter in the front end display.
+Each entry has a `name`, a `type`, an optional `rules` list filled with the default settings of the type and a `filter` boolean value ('Y' or 'N') indicating if this attribute can be used to filter in the front end display.
+   The configuration consists of a dictionary with a `sheet` ID and a `configuration` array, which will hold the result.
 - `memberdata_find_members(array $settings)`: this filter assembles a list of members and their attribute values.
 Hook into this to add new attributes or adjust existing attributes.
 The core assembly is done at priority `500`.
-   The `$settings` array can contain fields for `offset` and `pagesize` (`0` or `null` means no paging), `sorter` (attribute name) and `sortDirection` (`asc` or `desc`), a `filter` object (dictionary containing objects with a `search` entry for free-text-search, and/or a `values` entry containing a list of specific values to filter on, and/or a value 'withTrashed' indicating the soft-deleted members should be searched as well), a `cutoff` value indicating at which count paging can be disregarded, a `list` value containing the found members (merge with this list) and a `count` value containing the total count of all available members.
+   The `$settings` array can contain fields for `offset` and `pagesize` (`0` or `null` means no paging), `sorter` (attribute name) and `sortDirection` (`asc` or `desc`), a `filter` object (dictionary containing objects with a `search` entry for free-text-search, and/or a `values` entry containing a list of specific values to filter on, and/or a value 'trashed' indicating the soft-deleted members should be searched as well), a `cutoff` value indicating at which count paging can be disregarded, a `list` value containing the found members (merge with this list) and a `count` value containing the total count of all available members.
+   Also provide the `sheet` ID to determine the sheet to find members in.
 - `memberdata_save_member(Member: $member)`: this is called when a client wants to add a new member.
 Hook into this to create dependent structures for new members.
 The basic creation of the new member is done at priority `500`, any filter before that can adjust the member model to be saved, any filter after that can use the newly saved model